jsborjesson/dotfiles/README.md

     2. doubleclick the fonts and install the ones you need
     3. set them in iTerm2:s settings
 * Set iTerm2's terminal type to `xterm-256color`
+* Set the default shell to Zsh

 ### Homebrew

 The `Brewfile` can be run with `brew bundle`.

 ### Zsh

+You change the default shell to zsh using `chsh -s zsh`.

 A new version of Zsh is installed with the Brewfile, you can check which version you are running with: